 - 1/2 teaspoon sea or kosher salt

 Mix all ingredients together, except the tuna, in a zipper top bag.
-Add the tuna, seal the bag, and marinate in the refrigerator for several hours or up to overnight.
+Add the tuna, seal the bag, and marinate in the refrigerator for several hours or up to all day.
 When ready to eat, remove tuna from marinade and grill over medium-high heat to your preferred level of doneness.
 Serve with the avocado wasabi sauce, if desired.

 n a medium bowl, dissolve the wasabi powder in the lime juice.
 Scoop the avocado out of the shell and into the bowl.
 Mash well.
 Add the remaining ingredients and stir until completely blended.
 Store in the refrigerator until ready to use.